Are gas-saving myths actually true? Automotive experts weigh in

 Christian Brothers Automotive service manager Reagan Bull said he’s heard of some of the myths.

-Theory No. 2: filling up at night vs. filling up during the day.
+Theory No. 2 compares filling up at night versus filling up during the day.

 “People said it’s because the tanks are expanded and it’s less air in there," Bull said.
 "It’s hard to actually verify.
 You know, different parts of America (have) different prices, heat, different humidity.
 Everything is kind of a contributing factor when it comes to gas and filling up."

-“Keeping your RPMs from fluctuating," he said.
-"If you are constantly on the break and someone breaks in front of you and you give it gas to get around them — every time you give it gas, you are using more and more fuel."
+“Keeping your RPMs from fluctuating," Bull explained.
+"If you are constantly on the brakes and someone brakes in front of you and you give it gas to get around them — every time you give it gas, you are using more and more fuel."

-Sabrina Tellez said she uses hers as much as it makes sense to.
+Sabrina Tellez said she uses her car's cruise control as much as it makes sense to.

-“The main thing that I do is use cruise control," she said.
-"I’ve done it on the highways, I've done it just, like, down the street and, honestly, I feel like it actually works."
+"I’ve done it on the highways, I've done it down the street and, honestly, I feel like it actually works," she said.

 “So I fill up half a tank or so," he said.
 "They say the air in the tank will cause more of the fumes to blow back because there is a higher pressure in the tank, so you are actually asking for more gas when you are filling up with a lower amount in the tank."